SkynetLabs/skynet-kernel/README.md

 }, event.origin)
 ```

-There are no queryUpdate or responseUpdate messages supported for this method.
+There is no support for queryUpdate or responseUpdate messages for this method.

-#### requestDNS

 #### callModule

+WIP

 ### Kernel -> Background Page